STEP 2: Preliminary (Multiple Choice Question) Examination

-The Preliminary (MCQ) Examination must be undertaken within the validity period of a candidate’s English language test, that is, two years.
+The Preliminary (MCQ) Examination must be undertaken within the validity period of a candidate’s English language test, that is, three years.
 This may mean that during a candidate’s engagement with the AVE process, they may need to re-take an English language test.
 The requirement to re-take an English language test may by waived in certain circumstances.
 Please refer to the English Language Standards for more information.

 If a candidate fails the Preliminary (MCQ) Examination, they must re-sit both papers at their next attempt and within the validity period of their English language test.